 What happens after I submit the application?

 Once your registration is received we will contact you by phone to talk more about your child(ren) and answer any questions you may have about camp.
 During that call we will schedule you and your family to attend a mandatory Camper Orientation.

-Family members, guardians, and caregivers cannot volunteer at camp during the same year their child is a camper.
+.
+Please note, family members, guardians, and caregivers cannot volunteer at camp during the same year their child is a camper.

-In addition to Camp Erin, Providence Hospice offers a support group, Me,Too, which meets in eight-week sessions in the Fall, Winter, and Summer.
+In addition to Camp Erin, Providence Hospice offers a family grief group that meets in eight-week sessions in the fall and winter.
 Support groups and community educational services are available for individuals of all ages.
-Please contact Bereavement Services 503-215-4622
+Please contact Bereavement Services at 503-215-4622

 to discuss the types of support that would be most helpful for you and your family.